-It takes at least one full academic year, comprising of two semesters and one summer session, to complete the LL.M.
+It takes at least one academic year, comprising two semesters and one mid-year term, to complete the LL.M.
 Program.

-The schedule of classes will vary depending on the professors teaching the course, but generally, most classes will be scheduled for after office hours on weekdays and during weekends.
-Visiting professors from other countries, however, may opt to deliver their courses in short intensive daily sessions as short as two to three weeks.
-Individual professors may also decide to offer classes during regular hours.
+The schedule of classes will vary depending on the professors teaching the course.
+Most classes will be scheduled for after office hours on weekdays and during weekends, but some professors may hold classes during office hours on weekdays.
+International visiting professors may opt to compress the delivery of their courses into periods as short as two to three weeks.

 The LL.M.
-Program operates on a regular calendar of two semesters (August to December and January to May) and one summer session (June to July).
-The first two semesters may be devoted to regular coursework, while the summer session will be reserved for thesis-writing and defense.
+Program operates on a regular academic calendar of two semesters (usually August to December and January to May) and one mid-year term (usually June to July).
+The first two semesters may be devoted to regular coursework and the first part of the thesis course, while the mid-year term will be reserved for thesis-writing and defense.